gtarsia/abides/docs/validating-nested-values.md

 ## Validating nested values

-This is the juiciest part of the library: objects and their properties can be validated.
-Deep properties can so too.
+This is the juiciest part of the library: abides can validate objects and child properties too.

 Properties in a schema whose name start with `$` are interpreted as objects to validate.
 So if there's a `color` property in the value, the `$color` property in the schema is a schema in itself of that property.